 It still looks very much as he described it, and winding through this channel, surrounded by the hills of the two islands, with cockatoos, parrots and hornbills flying above us, we will forgive you for thinking that you are Indiana Jones traversing a tropical river in search of some lost ancient city!

-Leaving at 08:00, our first stop will be The Cathedral, at the entrance to the channel, in the middle of “the gulf” described by Wallace, now called Kabui Bay.
+At this Raja Ampat Excursion, we will Leave at our resort at 08:00.
+Our first stop will be The Cathedral, at the entrance to the channel, in the middle of “the gulf” described by Wallace, now called Kabui Bay.
 Among the most celebrated dives in Raja Ampat, this is our version of muck diving.
 One can expect to find some peculiarities, such as Stonefish, Dwarf Cuttlefish, and Ghost Pipefish, among a variety of exotic sea slugs, partner gobies and blind shrimp.